Printmaking in guanajuato

 Mandee is a printmaker & painter who currently lives and works in Portland, Oregon.
 She teaches Painting and Drawing at Portland State & Clackamas Community College.
 Mandee has led PSU students and private groups to Italy and Mexico since 2012.

 Hugo, a Guanajuato native, is a printmaker, chef and owner/host of Alma del Sol & Hotel Color Bed & Breakfasts in Guanajuato.
 Hugo studied Fine Arts at Portland State University, and lived in Portland, Oregon for 18 years.

-*breakfast everyday on Alma del Sol Terrace, and lunch on studio days are provided in the cost of the workshop.
-Dinners are not included.
+*breakfast everyday at Alma del Sol, and lunch on studio days (included in workshop fee).
+Dinners not included.

 Day 1, Wed July 10 / Arrive in Guanajuato, meet and greet, snacks and drinks on Alma del Sol Terrace.

 Day 2, Thurs July 11 / Printmaking in the studio

 Day 3, Fri July 12 / Printmaking in the studio

 Day 4, Sat July 13 / Day Trip to San Miguel de Allende